 Maphale Julia Maphutha is the Head of Sotho languages at Funda Wande Organisation.
 She is passionate about education and loves to see children succeeding in reading and writing.
 Julia is a philanthropist who likes to make a difference by empowering the youth and adults in various communities across the country.
 She initiated the Library Practice Learnership in Limpopo Province in 2015.
 She was fully involved when the Programme was implemented from 2016 to 2017 and it was completed with a huge success (ETDP SETA UP SKILLS MAGAZINE Issue no: 1 2017)!
 Julia holds a Master’s degree in Education from the University of Limpopo.
 Prior Funda Wande, she was as a Primary School Language teacher for 14 years and received Awards for being the Best reading teacher.
 From 2012-2018 Julia worked for Room to Read (an International Organisation) where she has gained an in-depth knowledge on early literacy and skills ranging from coaching, facilitation and material development.
 Joining the Funda Wande team in 2019 has been the most exciting and fulfilling experience she has ever had.
 Her main responsibilities at Funda Wande are; to version the existing materials into Sepedi, Setswana and Sesotho, identify master teachers in each of these languages and supervise the filming and editing of the content.
 Her motto is, “Intensive support should be geared towards adults so that many children will receive more help, and more appropriate help.”

-Zuks full name ZukhumNan ‘Gift from God’ Emmanuel is a creative.
-He is pretty much a jack of most trades in the media field, from music and photography to video camera-work, editing and Vfx/ Graphics).
+Zuks full name ZukhumNan ‘Gift from God’ Emmanuel is part of the Funda Wande media team as (Editor, Media Creative and Videographer).
+He is a jack of most trades in the media field, from music and photography to video (camera-work, editing and Vfx/ Graphics).
 He studied video and photography at Media Village, Cape Town in 2009/10 and has since gained a lot of experience by working with various professionals and productions including Redbull, Fixerfilm, Day Dream Films, solo projects and more.
 He has a passion for innovative media projects and music and in his spare time he makes music with his #NewageMashUp band, AlterFAM.
-Zuks is now an Editor and Media Creative at Funda Wande.
-He is also part of the film crew.

 Thina Daniel is a Filmmaker and Community Journalist, she has graduate as a documentary film making.
 In 2011 Thina attended the Big Fish School Documentary filmmaking she studied under the tutoring on Melanie Chart, and that is where she received her training to be film maker.
 In 2012 she received her first job in the industry working as an Office manager for an Organisation called StreetTalk and was soon promoted to working as an Editor for the organisation, she was selected to go to the United State to go except an award of the organisation.
 She has also worked independently and one of the biggest jobs she has done independently was a job she did for the Robben Island Museum in 2018.
 She has also worked for the Big Fish School of Digital Film making and some of films she edited were nominated for festivals.
 Thina is currently working for Funda Wande as an Assistant Editor.
 As Community Journalist she was amongst the group of women who fought hard for the Social grants, and has continued to be a journalist for the community.